tasuki/vitwiki/comp/side-projects.md

 	1. A (simple) backend 🙈
 	2. Frontend accommodations: a way to create a game.
 	3. Frontend accommodations: a mode to allow exploring ahead without submitting the move.
 An idea: just draw circles.
 But then, how does one submit a move?
+	4. Real time updates.
+Server-Sent Events?
+	5. Absolutely no chat, but if anyone uses this they'll want chat 🙈
 - If we had a backend, it should be easy to create a tournament.
 Why even have a backend if not for a tournament?
 But...
 	1. A tournament would definitely require user accounts.
 	2. And (server-side) time management.